-Medical Radiation Technologists are health care professionals who provide patient centered care in an inter-professional environment.
-Utilizing problem-solving and critical thinking skills, MRT’s acquire quality radiographic and CT images to assist in the diagnosis of trauma and disease processes.
+Medical radiation technologists (MRT) are health care professionals who provide patient-centered care in an inter-professional environment.
+Using problem-solving and critical thinking skills, MRTs acquire quality radiographic and CT images to assist in the diagnosis of trauma and disease processes.

 - 3 years – 7 semesters

 - 3 consecutive semesters training at an affiliated clinical site

 - Graduates are eligible to write the Canadian Association of Medical Radiation Technologists (CAMRT) certification examinations to become registered to practice